Kyrobi/Cynagen/README.md

-### Notice: All the information here is no longer being maintained.
-Please head over to the forum to view updated information: https://cynagen.boards.net/
+### Notice: All the information here is no longer being maintained and are outdated Please head over to the forum to view updated information: https://cynagen.boards.net/

 # Cynagen